Barcelona Travel Guide

 Barcelona offers a wide selection of parks.
 The largest park is Montjuic on a 173 metre high hill of the same name.
 The 17th century fortress here allows scenic views of the harbour.
 Perhaps the most famous park however is the UNESCO World Heritage-protected Park Guell containing a sculpture park designed by Gaudi.

 The soft golden sand and the crystal clear Mediterranean waters bordering the city offer a chance to relax and soak in the sun.
-The most popular and oldest beaches in Barcelona are the beaches at Barceloneta and Sant Sebastià.
-They offer many choices of restaurants and nightly entertainment.
+The most popular and oldest beaches in Barcelona are the beaches at Barceloneta Beach and Sant Sebastià Beach.

 Barcelona International Airport is less than two miles from Barcelona and receives flights from all over the word.
 Transportation is readily accessible at the airport and car rentals are available.
 There are also plenty of high-speed rail links to Madrid, the South and French border.